waasiq/icare/README.md

 ```

 ## Usage
-Run the iCare\emotions.py for starting the detection.
+Run the iCareProject\emotions.py for starting the detection.
+Individual modules can also be run using the specific module name.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.